Breast Reduction Surgery | Morehead City, Jacksonville NC

 A: The breast reduction procedure is performed in a hospital or ambulatory surgery center setting usually as an outpatient.

 A: While the majority of patients retain their preoperative feeling, approximately 25% of women experience changes in sensation and 1% will lose sensation permanently.

 Q: How long is the recovery from breast reduction surgery?

 A: Most patients can return to work within 7-10 days with minimal discomfort.
 Light exercise is ok after 1 week and you should be able to return to your pre-operative levels of activity by 3 weeks after your procedure.

 A: In many cases insurance will cover this procedure.
 We will be able to help you navigate obtaining the answers from your insurance company.

 Q: How can I find out more about breast reduction surgery?

 A: Call Dr. Klainer for more information regarding breast reduction surgery today.
-Schedule your free breast reduction consultation at 252-222-5888.
+Schedule your breast reduction consultation at 252-222-5888.